In-patient luxury rehab center in Thailand

 Codeine addiction: signs, effects, and treatments

-Codeine is an opioid medication that doctors prescribe to treat pain, but it is also used in cough syrups.
-Codeine is also misused like other opioids such as hydrocodone or morphine.
-Some people develop Codeine addiction—a strong need to keep using the drug despite the consequences it causes.
+Codeine is an opioid medication that doctors prescribe to treat pain, but it is used in cough syrups as well.
+Codeine is misused like other opioids such as hydrocodone or morphine.
+Certain people develop Codeine addiction, a strong need to keep using the drug despite the consequences it causes.

-The effects of Codeine can be short- and long-term.
-Short-term effects revolve around temporary reactions to the drug, such as nausea and vomiting, dry mouth, memory loss, and fatigue, just to name a few.
-Long-term effects of Codeine include organ damage, financial problems, legal troubles, relationship issues, and many more.
+The effects of Codeine are either short- or long-term.
+Short-term effects revolve around temporary reactions to the drug, such as nausea and vomiting, dry mouth, memory loss, and fatigue.
+Long-term effects of Codeine include organ damage, financial problems, legal troubles, and relationship issues.

 Codeine is less potent as compared to other opioids such as morphine.
 However, it has a similar structure to stronger drugs such as morphine and hydrocodone.
 For that reason, it causes similar reactions in the body.